ClickCease Push vs Pull Marketing - what is the difference? Case study

 • Push marketing on the other hand means that you are trying to promote a specific product to an audience that you think will find it relevant.

-• Social Media is considered a “push channel”
+• Social Media (including TikTok, Meta platforms, and others) is considered a “push channel”

 Typically, businesses use pull channels: